koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 Do you create an entire view each updates...?

-You have to keep track of scroll position and focus management and so on.
+You have to keep track of scroll position and focus management and so on, don't you.

 ----------------------